SwiftMage/DailyAffirmationsPowerUp/TASKS.md

 3. Kept previous screenshot styles commented out for reference
 4. Updated documentation to reflect the new image requirements
 5. Updated privacy.html to clearly state that no personal user data is collected or stored.
+6. Updated privacy.html again to disclose the use of RevenueCat for subscription management and the collection of anonymous purchase history for analytics and app functionality.
-6. Created terms.html with generic terms of use content.
+7. Created terms.html with generic terms of use content.
-7. Added links to terms.html in the footers of index.html and privacy.html.
+8. Added links to terms.html in the footers of index.html and privacy.html.